mavolin/logstract/CONTRIBUTING.md

 ## Code Contributions
 ### Opening an Issue

-Before you hand in a PR, open an issue describing what you want to change and tell us you'll be handing in a PR for it.
+Before you hand in a PR open an issue describing what you want to change, and tell us you'll be handing in a PR for it.
-This gives us the ability to point out important things you should keep in mind and give you feedback for your idea before you get to implementing the feature.
+This gives us the ability to point out important things you should keep in mind, and give you feedback for your idea, before you get to implementing the feature.

 ### Committing